ProofGraph

 Research Areas

-• Dependency graph extraction from Lean 4 formalized libraries
+• Dependency graph extraction from Lean 4 projects (Complete: 323K declarations, 7.5M edges from Mathlib)

-• API and MCP server for programmatic access to graph data
+• CLI and REST API for programmatic access to graph data (Planned)